KSP-RO/RP-1/README.md

   * Delete your /GameData/RP-0 folder.
   * Replace it with the /GameData/RP-0 folder from that git.

-2) Install SepInteg KCT:
+2) Install Airlaunch KCT:

-  * Download the latest release from here: https://github.com/linuxgurugamer/KCT/releases
+  * Download the latest release from here: https://github.com/KSP-RO/KCT/tree/Airlaunch
   * Delete your /GameData/KerbalConstructionTime folder.
   * You know what to do by now, right?